Coherence Attacks and Countermeasures in Interposer-Based Systems

 \subsubsection{Hardware Trojans}

-Hardware-centric attacks such as malicious insertion or modifications of circuitry, also known as \textit{hardware Trojans}, can lead to catastrophic security failures within a system.
-For example, Bidmeshki et al.~\cite{7753274} provide an attack scenario wherein a hardware Trojan renders the cryptography subsystem vulnerable.
-Khan et al.~\cite{9061138} have demonstrated Trojans that can leak data from cache memory of processors.
-Kim et al.~\cite{7926975} introduce Trojans which inject malicious coherence messages to create a denial-of-service attack.
+Hardware-centric attacks such as the malicious insertion or modifications of circuitry, also known as hardware Trojans, can lead to catastrophic security failures within a system.
+For example, Bidmeshki et al.~\cite{7753274} provide an attack scenario wherein a hardware Trojan renders the cryptography subsystem vulnerable, Khan et al.~\cite{9061138} demonstrate Trojans that can leak data from cache memory of processors, and Kim et al.~\cite{7926975} introduce Trojans which inject malicious coherence messages to create a denial-of-service attack.

-We note that our work is orthogonal to and compatible with prior art on Trojan detection and mitigation, e.g.,~\cite{wu21, trippel20, guo19_QIFV}.
-That is, we do not seek to detect or prevent hardware Trojans, but to prevent related attacks from affecting the system-level security.
-More specifically, we seek to prevent any hardware-centric attacks that are executed through the system-level cache-coherent memory system of modern computing systems.
-This notion of system-level security is enforced by a clear physical separation of untrusted commodity chiplets and security features residing in the trusted active interposer; prior art on Trojan detection and mitigation cannot offer such secure-by-construction hardware organization.
+Our work is orthogonal to and compatible with prior art on Trojan detection and mitigation, e.g., \cite{wu21, trippel20, guo19_QIFV}.
+We do not seek to prevent Trojans, rather to prevent their attacks from affecting the system-level security.
+Specifically, we seek to prevent any hardware-centric attacks that are executed through the memory and coherence system.
+This notion of system-level security is enforced by a clear physical separation of untrusted commodity chiplets and security features residing in the trusted interposer. \textit{Prior art on Trojan detection and mitigation cannot offer such secure-by-construction organization.}